Care with Respect, dignity, Compassion and Commitment

 Most low-grade cell changes or abnormalities are caused by transient HPV infection.
 Low-grade changes are sometimes referred to as mild dysplasia or cervical intraepithelial neoplasia 1 (CIN 1).
 Some of these low-grade changes are also seen with other infections or occasionally in women after menopause (atrophic changes).

 These minor cell changes usually clear up by themselves or require simple medical treatment.
 Most women with low-grade changes on their Pap tests will be asked to have another test in 12 months, rather than two years.
-High-grade abnormalities detected by a Pap test.
+High-grade abnormalities were detected by a Pap test.

 High-grade abnormalities